f-rosato/battlematica/README.md

 ## What can I do with it?

-You can have fun writing awesome AIs with the included library or experiment freely.
+You can have fun writing awesome AIs with BATTLANG (Battlematica's own language), the included library, or experiment freely.
 Some ideas that you can explore:

 - stateful AIs